Markitox/Benchmark-SpringBoot-vs-Micronaut/README.md

 - Micronaut 1.2.6:  2,678,041
 - Micronaut 1.3.5:  2,846,333

-Overall Micronaut has been having better head memory consumption and able to process way more request than SpringBoot.
+Overall Micronaut has been having better heap memory consumption and able to process way more request than SpringBoot.

 # Screenshots